 The public sector can also mobilize private capital through concessional finance, where the development finance institution accepts below-market returns because of the public benefit of the project.
 Philanthropy and impact investors can also catalyze private investment — and can often bear more risk than the public sector — albeit with fewer total resources than those available to governments.

 Increased public, philanthropic and impact investment can generate more private capital in climate solutions and sustainable development, especially in developing and emerging markets and technologies.
-According to Convergence, blended finance flows totaled $4.5 billion in 2020.
-The number of transactions stayed relatively flat from 2019, but the amount of financing declined due to the impacts of the COVID-19 pandemic.
+According to Convergence, blended finance flows to achieve the Sustainable Development Goals in developing countries totaled $8 billion in 2022 while climate blended finance reached $4.5 billion.
+The amount of financing declined by about 45% and 55% from 2021, respectively, and preliminary data from 2023 point to a further sharp decline mainly due to macroeconomic challenges affecting developing countries such as inflationary pressures, interest rate hikes and rising sovereign debt.

 Public support for increased public investments in the green economy